Operation Dervish (1941): Commemoration

 The operation is often remembered in both countries as an example of direct co-operation between of British Armed Forces and the Red Army.
 The British Prime Minister and Minister of Defence, Winston Churchill, said that the operation and the larger convoys were "the worst journey in the world".
 Many veterans of the operation have since 2012 been awarded the Arctic Star for their service.
 In August 2016, on the occasion of the 75th anniversary of the start of the Operation, Princess Anne visited Arkhangelsk to celebrate as a guest of Governor Igor Orlov.
 The Princess gave a speech and met Russian and British veterans of the operation.
 A Band of the Royal Marines performed alongside a military band from the Northern Fleet after a wreath laying ceremony.

-Ships involved

-Operation Dervish

-The convoy comprised six merchantmen and one fleet oiler, protected by 14 escorts in relays.
-The convoy sailed from Loch Ewe on 12 August and arrived at Archangel on 31 August.

-The force sailed from Scapa Flow on 24 August and returned on 14 September.